-Norfolk County homeowners continued to avail themselves of the benefits of the Homestead Act.
-A total of 2,521 Homesteads were recorded during the 1st quarter, an 8% increase year over year.
+Norfolk County homeowners continued to benefit from the Homestead Act.
+A total of 3,840 Homesteads were recorded during the third quarter of the calendar year, which is comparable to last year’s 3,822 Homestead recordings.
 “The Homestead law provides limited protection against the forced sale of an individual’s primary residence to satisfy unsecured debt up to $500,000.
-I urge Norfolk County residents to consider this consumer protection tool,” noted O’Donnell.
+I urge Norfolk County residents to consider this important consumer protection tool,” noted O’Donnell.

-The Registry continues to work with Quincy Community Action Programs, 617-479-8181 x376, and NeighborWorks SouthernMass, 508-587-0950 to help homeowners who have received a Notice to Foreclose Mortgage document.
-A third option is to contact the Attorney General’s HomeCorps program at 617-573-3333.
+O’Donnell stated, “While the eastern Massachusetts economy remains on a solid footing, there are still those in Norfolk County experiencing economic hardship, in many cases through no fault of their own.
+The Registry continues to work with Quincy Community Action Programs, (617-479-8181 x376), and NeighborWorks Housing Solutions, (508-587-0950) to help homeowners who have received a Notice to Foreclose Mortgage document.
+A third option is to contact the Massachusetts Attorney General’s Consumer Advocacy and Response Division (CARD) at 617-727-8400.”

-To learn more about these and other Registry of Deeds events and initiatives like us at facebook.com/NorfolkDeeds or follow us on twitter.com/NorfolkDeeds and instagram.com/NorfolkDeeds.
+To learn more about these and other Registry of Deeds events and initiatives, like us at facebook.com/NorfolkDeeds or follow us on twitter.com/NorfolkDeeds and Instagram.com/NorfolkDeeds.

 The Norfolk County Registry of Deeds is located at 649 High Street in Dedham.
 The Registry is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
 All land record research information can be found on the Registry’s website www.norfolkdeeds.org.
 Residents in need of assistance can contact the Registry of Deeds Customer Service Center via telephone at (781) 461-6101, or email us at email@example.com.